Azure/azurehpc/apps/wrf/readme.md

 ## Prerequisites

+TODO:
 Cluster is built with the desired configuration for networking, storage, compute etc. You can see the tutorial or examples folder in this repo for how to set this up.
-Spack is installed (See [here](../spack/readme.md) for details).
+(See [here] for details).

 ## Install Azure CycleCloud